El Menzah Stadium: History

-After World War II, the stadium was named again after Victor Perez, a Tunisian boxer who was World Fly Champion in 1931 and was killed in the Nazi concentration camps in Gleiwitz in 1945.
-After independence, the Géo André Stadium was the Tunisian national team's home, before the Vélodrome was demolished and completely rebuilt in 1967 after cooperation between Tunisian and Bulgarian engineers.
+After World War II, the stadium was renamed in honor of Victor Perez, a Tunisian boxer who became world flyweight champion in 1931 and was killed in the Nazi concentration camps in Gleiwitz in 1945.

-In 2022, a complete restoration of the stadium will begin, for a budget of 100 million dinars.
-On 25 September 2023, the Minister of Youth and Sports, Kamel Deguiche, confirmed the progress made and anticipated the completion of the work in November 2024 under the joint supervision of the Ministries of Sports and Equipment.
+After Tunisian independence, Géo André Stadium became the home stadium of the national team.
+The Vélodrome Stadium was later demolished and completely rebuilt in 1967 through cooperation between Tunisian and Bulgarian engineers.

+The stadium has been closed since 2019 due to structural issues.
+Initial renovation work began in 2022 with a budget of 100 million dinars, but the project later evolved into a full reconstruction.
+As of March 2026, reconstruction is scheduled to begin in 2026 following a memorandum of understanding signed with Chinese partners in October 2025.

+The project, funded by 250 million dinars in foreign loans, 117 million from the state budget, and a 150 million dinar grant from China, aims to modernize the facility with updated equipment while preserving its historic architecture.
+Completion is expected around 2027.
+The reconstruction is part of a broader redevelopment of the El Menzah Olympic complex.

 Sporting events

+El Menzah Stadium during reconstruction in December 2025.

-It is built to host the 1967 Mediterranean Games at the same time as the Olympic swimming pool and gymnasium.
-Since then, it is an integral part of Tunisia's main sports complex.
-Tunisia's three major football teams, ES Tunis, Club Africain and Stade Tunisien played their games there.
+The stadium was built to host the 1967 Mediterranean Games at the same time as the Olympic swimming pool and gymnasium.
+Since then, it has formed part of Tunisia's main sports complex.
+Tunis' three major football clubs—ES Tunis, Club Africain, and Stade Tunisien—have played matches there.

 The stadium was completely renovated for the 1994 African Cup of Nations.
-It has a capacity of 45,000 seats.
-The VIP section consists of a grandstand and 2 salons that can accommodate 300 people in a "cocktail" configuration.
-The stadium hosted the matches of Tunisia national football team until the inauguration of the Stade 7 November in Radès in 2001.
+The VIP section consists of a grandstand and two lounges that can accommodate 300 people in a cocktail configuration.

+The stadium hosted matches of the Tunisia national football team until the inauguration of the Stade 7 November in Radès in 2001.
-It is expected that the rehabilitation works will start in late 2022 and will continue for two years, after a large part of the stadium was closed for years, in order to relieve the stadium of Radès, which now receives all the matches of the Tunis teams.

 Music events

-Popstar Michael Jackson performed his first and only concert in Tunisia, at this stadium during his HIStory World Tour on 7 October 1996, in front of 60,000 fans.
+Michael Jackson performed his first and only concert in Tunisia at the stadium during his HIStory World Tour on 7 October 1996, in front of 60,000 fans.

 Sting performed at the stadium during his Brand New Day Tour on 28 April 2001.

-Mariah Carey kicked off The Adventures of Mimi Tour at the stadium on 22 and 24 July 2006.
+Mariah Carey opened The Adventures of Mimi Tour at the stadium with concerts on 22 and 24 July 2006.